sopel-irc/sopel.chat/willie_6.md

 ---
 layout: default
-title: Willie 6.0 Migration
+title: Willie 6.0 Name Change and Migration
 ---

-# Willie 6.0 Migration
+# Willie 6.0 Name Change and Migration

 Writing Willie modules is cool.
 But what's cooler is *sharing* them.
 We want to make that easier.
 With that in mind, we're preparing for Willie 6 to focus on